ciao-lang/ciao_playground/examples/factorial_peano_iso.md

 %! \end{solution}
 ```

+You can also click on **Show solution** to load the solution in the
+edit area.

 Note that wrong goal order can raise an error (e.g., moving the last
 call to `is/2` before the call to factorial).

 **Next:** Let's try using constraints instead!